sarangzambare/nmt_attention/README.md

 ## Demonstration : English to French translation, with attention.

-To demonstrate neural machine translation, I worked with the task of language translation.
+To demonstrate neural machine translation, I worked with the task of language translation, using **Keras**

 I used the [briefings of the Europian Parliament](http://www.statmt.org/europarl/), which consists of more than **200,000** sentences in parallel text format with parallel texts for French and English.
 I preprocessed the text to :